 "I am committed to protecting and preserving the Colorado we love.
 Our mountains, our air, our water, but most of all, our way of life."

-Secretary Ken Salazar, Jeannie and Governor Bill Ritter, Dottie and Governor Dick Lamm, Senator Mark Udall, Congressman Jared Polis, Majority Leader Alice Madden, and many more.
+Secretary Ken Salazar, Governor John Hickenlooper, Jeannie and Governor Bill Ritter, Dottie and Governor Dick Lamm, Senator Mark Udall, Lt.
+Gov. Barbara O'Brien, Congresswoman Diana DeGette, and many more.

 Economy, Education, Environment

 • Protected LGBT rights in a Presidential order.

 • Kenyon College, B.A. in Political Science & minor in Environmental Studies

 "JEFF IS LIKE FAMILY TO ME, AND I KNOW HE WILL BRING HIS DEEP COLORADO VALUES WITH HIM INTO THE STATE LEGISLATURE."

 —SECRETARY KEN SALAZAR

 "Jeff connects with people on a values level, and uses that gift to overcome partisanship and political obstructionism.
 He knows there's more that unites us as Coloradans than divides us.
 That's why Jeff is my pick to represent the neighborhood where he grew up, and to win a tough election in a competitive seat."

 "As a native Coloradan, Jeff has a long history of service to our state at both the local and national level.
 He has a heart for service, strong Colorado values, and will be an invaluable friend to have in the state legislature.”

 "I've known Jeff for almost two decades.
 Serving our state both here at home and in our nation's capitol, he has shown a deep commitment to people from across Colorado.
 He has a good heart, and we need his leadership in the Colorado House."